 The distinct equivalence classes of an equivalence relation on X decompose X into a union of mutually disjoint subsets.
 Conversely, given a disjoint decomposition $X = \coprod X_i$ we can define an equivalence relation by saying $a \sim b$ if $a, b \in X_i$.
-For example, the integers are the disjoint union of the even and odd integers, and the corresponding equivalence relation is the one mentioned above: $a \sim b$ iff a - b is even.
+We leave the easy proof of the above principle to the reader.
+As an example, the integers are the disjoint union of the even and odd integers, and the corresponding equivalence relation is the one mentioned above: $a \sim b$ iff a - b is even.
 2. Groups: Basic Definitions And Examples We begin with the abstract definition of a group.